ArmaanMcleod/pypi-download-tarball/README.md

 # Python Source Downloader

-Automates manual Python library installation through the *PyPi* tarball.
+Automates manual Python library installation through the *PyPi* `tar.gz` tarball.
 I've used this in the past when *pip* hasn't worked out, and I have to revert to manual installation of Python libraries.

 ## Installing Dependencies

+Libraries needed are [tqdm](https://pypi.org/project/tqdm/4.28.1/), [requests](https://pypi.org/project/requests/2.20.1/) and [beautifulsoup4](https://pypi.org/project/beautifulsoup4/4.6.3/).

+#### Install with:

 `pip install -r requirements.txt`